 Located on the Antrim coast in Northern Ireland, this impressive ruin is located on a rock outcrop and joined to the mainland by an arched bridge.
 The location is attractive for a castle because the outcrop is bordered by ocean on one side and steep drops on the other sides.
 The castle is larger than it looks, but you don’t realize this until you cross the bridge from the visitor center.
 Make sure to check out the Mermaid’s Cave beneath the castle, where it is rumored treasure from the Spanish Armada was brought to the castle in secret.
 Local legend also states that in 1639, the Countess of Antrim demanded the family move from the castle because part of the kitchen (and seven cooks) fell into the sea one night during dinner.
 You might also recognize this castle as the House of Greyjoy in the “Game of Thrones” series.

 The Road Less Traveled – Six Tips for Driving in Ireland

 Do you love Ireland or dream of visiting some day?
 You’re in luck!
-I visited my friend Emer Coughlin from Celtic Hearts Travel for a (virtual) trip to one of my favorite places, Ireland! 🇮🇪
+Join me for an Afternoon in Ireland and a (virtual) trip to this beautiful country! 🇮🇪